-Tsukamoto et al. (2015; 2018) recently showed that it is necessary to preheat ESR samples that are measured in a single aliquot protocol to avoid any signal contribution from trapped charge that is unstable over laboratory timescales, similar to luminescence dating (cf. Murray and Wintle, 2000).
-Within this study, a series of tests were done to select the most appropriate preheat temperature and duration.
+Tsukamoto et al. (2015, 2018) recently showed that it is necessary to preheat ESR samples that are measured in a single-aliquot protocol to avoid any signal contribution from trapped charge that is unstable over laboratory timescales, similar to luminescence dating (see Murray and Wintle, 2000).
+Within this study, a series of tests was done to select the most appropriate preheat temperature and duration.
 The signal intensities of five aliquots of samples KRG16-06 and KRG16-104 were measured following different preheat treatments (i.e. one aliquot per temperature; Fig. 3a).
-Aliquots of KRG16-06 were preheated for two minutes at temperatures of between 160 °C and 240 °C, whereas aliquots of sample KRG16-104 were preheated for four minutes at temperatures of between 120 °C and 200 °C. The signal intensity of a further aliquot of each sample was measured without laboratory preheating.
-In addition to measuring the ESR signal intensity, the equivalent doses of the Ti and Al-centres of KRG16-06 for each preheat temperature, were measured in a single aliquot method (Tsukamoto et al., 2015; Fig. 3b).
-The single aliquot protocol comprised measurement of the natural signal, measurement of a single additive dose, annealing at 420 °C for two minutes and measurement following zero dose.
-All irradiations were given using an X-ray source with a dose rate of ~0.3 Gy s-1 (Tsukamoto et al., 2018); aliquots were manually turned once during irradiation to ensure that even dosing was achieved.
+Aliquots of KRG16-06 were preheated for 2 min at temperatures between 160 and 240 °C, whereas aliquots of sample KRG16-104 were preheated for 4 min at temperatures between 120 and 200 °C. The signal intensity of a further aliquot of each sample was measured without laboratory preheating.
+In addition to measuring the ESR signal intensity, equivalent doses of the Ti and Al centres of KRG16-06 for each preheat temperature were measured in a single-aliquot method (Tsukamoto et al., 2015; Fig. 3b).
+The single-aliquot protocol comprised measurement of the natural signal, measurement of a single additive dose, annealing at 420 °C for 2 min and measurement following zero dose.
+All irradiation doses were given using an X-ray source with a dose rate of $\sim 0.3 \text{ Gy s}^{-1}$ (Tsukamoto et al., 2018); aliquots were manually turned once during irradiation to ensure that even dosing was achieved.